Texas authorities say multiple dead after van carrying suspected illegal immigrants crashes into pole

 There was no pursuit at the time of the crash, authorities said

-A van full of suspected illegal immigrants crashed in South Texas, killing as many as 11 people and injuring 13, authorities said Wednesday.
+A van full of suspected illegal immigrants crashed in South Texas, killing as many as 10 people and injuring at least 13, authorities said Wednesday.

-The incident occurred on the northbound lanes of U.S. 281 in Encino, about 55 miles north of the border town of McAllen.
+The incident occurred on U.S. 281 in Encino, about 55 miles north of the border town of McAllen.

-The Texas Department of Public Safety told Fox News the van veered off the road and crashed into a utility pole.
+The van had 30 people inside and veered off the road and crashed into a utility pole, Lt.
+Chris Olivarez with the Texas Department of Public Safety told Fox News.

-The driver was also killed.
-There was no pursuit at the time of the crash, DPS said.
+There was no pursuit at the time of the crash, Olivarez said.
+Investigators still have to notify the Mexican consulate and the next of kin, he said.

 CLICK HERE TO GET THE FOX NEWS APP